-How body composition mode can help improve your journey
+How body composition mode can improve your weight loss journey

 Woman sitting on a bench looking at her phone and smiling

-BIA (Bioelectrical Impedance Analysis) is a simple and safe way to learn more about what your body is made of.
-Many modern scales use BIA technology to measure your body composition — things like how much of your body is fat, muscle, water, and bone.
+Body composition mode uses BIA, or bioelectrical impedance analysis.
+BIA is a simple and safe way to learn more about what your body is made of.
+Many modern scales use BIA technology to measure your body composition.
+Learn more about BIA here.

 Knowing your body composition can help you on your health and weight loss journey because: